Non-Christian Testimony?

 Pliny had convened trials of Christians, not because of their beliefs but because he had 'forbidden political associations' which he obviously suspected them of forming.
 He continues:

-'Accordingly, I judged it all the more necessary to find out what the truth was by torturing two female slaves who were called deaconesses.
-But I discovered nothing else but depraved, excessive superstition.'
+"Accordingly, I judged it all the more necessary to find out what the truth was by torturing two female slaves who were called deaconesses.
+But I discovered nothing else but depraved, excessive superstition."

 Some of those arrested recanted, worshipped the imperial image and state gods, and cursed Christ.
 But Pliny is uncertain how to proceed with numerous others in what he describes as a widespread 'contagion' and asks Trajan for guidance.
 Trajan's celebrated reply is:

-' They are not to be sought out; if they are denounced and proved guilty, they are to be punished, with this reservation, that whoever denies that he is a Christian and really proves it -- that is, by worshiping our gods -- even though he was under suspicion in the past, shall obtain pardon through repentance.'
+"They are not to be sought out; if they are denounced and proved guilty, they are to be punished, with this reservation, that whoever denies that he is a Christian and really proves it -- that is, by worshiping our gods -- even though he was under suspicion in the past, shall obtain pardon through repentance."

 Is the exchange of letters genuine?

 It's worth noting that unlike the 247 letters Pliny himself prepared for publication (so-called books 1-9), book 10, which contains the celebrated letters "96" and "97", was published posthumously and anonymously.
 "It is surprising," says Betty Radice (translator of the Penguin edition), "that no more letters were to be found in the imperial files or among Pliny's personal papers to add to this record of the relations between one of the best of Rome's Emperors and his devoted servant."
+On the other hand, Tertullian (c.
+160-220 AD) discusses the letter and refers to Trajan's reply in his Apology, chapter 2, which suggests authenticity:

 Pliny's ignorance of Christians

 Pliny was a lawyer in Rome before going to the east.
 He was only a child when the "persecution of Christians by Nero" supposedly took place but his guardian Verginius Rufus was a high-placed commander at the time, loyal to Nero.
-Following Nero's suicide, Rufus actually declined an offer of the army of the Rhine to become emperor himself.
+Following Nero's suicide, Rufus actually declined an offer from the army of the Rhine to become emperor himself.
 Any "lurid massacre" of Christians, if it had taken place, could have been told to Pliny as a child – but in later life he recalls no such thing.

 Pliny survived the persecution of the Stoic opposition during the reign of Domitian (81-96).
 The emperor actually made him a senator, even though several of Pliny's Stoic friends were executed.
-Subsequently Pliny went on to became consul, state priest, and finally, governor of Bithynia-Pontus.
+Subsequently Pliny went on to become consul, state priest, and finally, governor of Bithynia-Pontus.

 Curious, is it not, that such a well-placed, well-educated Roman grandee, directly and intimately involved in the Roman judicial system at the highest levels, and a friend of historians Tacitus and Suetonius, should – in the second decade of the 2nd century – remain so ignorant of Christians and the persecution of them – unless, that is, they were nothing other than an obscure, and insignificant bunch of fanatics and the "persecution" is a fable?